vuefront/magento/README.md

 ```

 ## Deploy VueFront Web App to Nginx hosting (static website)
-Same as for apache only you are required to add the server configurations yourself:
+Same as for apache only you are required to add the server configurations yourself and the vuefront folder has a different path of `./pub/vuefront`:

 ### via VueFront Deploy service (recommended)
 1. Install the VueFront CMS Connect App from this repo.